mantishub/mantishub-docs/plans_and_billing.rst

 At this point, we don't support invoicing or payment via checks.

-Follow are the steps to add your payment method:
+Following are the steps to add your payment method:

 - Login to MantisHub control panel at https://accounts.mantishub.com/
 - Click on the drop down arrow next your name at the top right corner.